-Registered Agent Managing Member Managing Member Member TLH Storm TLH Storm, LLC 21.25% JGG, LLC 57.50% Blackhawk Services, LLC 21.25% 13365 W. Hillsborough Ave 13365 W. Hillsborough Ave 16533 Us Hwy 19 13365 W. Hillsborough Ave Tampa FL 33635 Tampa FL 33635 Hudson, FL 34667 Tampa FL 33635
+Registered Agent Managing Member Managing Member Member TLH Storm TLH Storm, LLC 21.25% JGG, LLC 57.50% Blackhawk Services, LLC 21.25% 13365 W. Hillsborough Ave Tampa FL 33635 13365 W. Hillsborough Ave Tampa FL 33635 16533 Us Hwy 19 Hudson, FL 34667 13365 W. Hillsborough Ave Tampa FL 33635

 Grubbs Emergency Services, LLC, a Florida-based debris management company, began its Emergency Services business in 1993 as a Grubbs Construction Company division.
 The company has helped communities struck by disaster for 30 years.
 In recognition of the importance of the disaster recovery services business, Grubbs Emergency Services, Inc. was established as a separate entity in October 2000.
 In 2003 Grubbs Emergency Services, Inc. became Grubbs Emergency Services, LLC of Nevada/Wyoming, and Grubbs Emergency Services, LLC became a Florida Limited Liability Company in July 2012 and is a Partnership.
 Grubbs focuses on the State of Florida for Disaster Debris Removal and Management contracts only.
 Grubbs can bond up to \$30,000,000.00.
 Grubbs employ 30+ full-time staff, approximately 50 seasonal project managers (on an as-needed basis), and hundreds of subcontractors'/day workers across the United States.
+We maintain the necessary working capital on hand and additional lines of credit to support any financial needs to assist our customers' recovery process.
+Our bonding capabilities substantiate all our obligations to our clients.